letchagan/School-page-loading-animation/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries, please contact Letchagan at letchagan@gmail.
+For any inquiries, please contact Letchagan at letchagan@gmail.com

 ---